 In the afternoon and evening, the flow of breast milk tends to slow down (it doesn’t come out as fast), so it will take your baby a bit longer to get all the milk they need, specifically if you’re breastfeeding.
 (Breast milk production is generally highest around 2 to 5 am.)

 The slower flow can actually help babies since the rhythmic nature of sucking during nursing helps them relax more.
-They also love human contact, and being held gives babies a sense of security and calmness.
+Babies also love human contact, and being held gives babies a sense of security and calmness.
 Plus, the smell of mom can also help infants calm down and fall asleep more easily.

 Why Do Babies Cluster Feed?

 Another theory is that it’s beneficial for the mother’s milk supply.
 Since the baby is eating more often during this period of time, it signals the mother’s body that more milk needs to be produced.
-It would have a similar effect to power pumping.

 It takes a few days before your milk supply becomes consistent, and your body needs to know how much to produce.
 Your body will take its cue from how often and how much your baby nurses.
 With some guidance, you can try pumping breast milk to build up a larger milk supply.